department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### What if VA needs more information?

 - We may reach out on your behalf to other governmental agencies (like the Department of Defense) for records.
-- If we need more health information, we may ask you for it.
+- If we need more medical information, we may ask you for it.
 We may also schedule a VA claim exam (also known as a C&P exam) to get more information about the disabilities you claimed.

 **Note:**  We may schedule you for 1 or more exams based on the number and type of disabilities claimed.